-- > The incident involves an adult - > There is reason to believe that a young person has been coerced, blackmailed or groomed, or if there are concerns about their capacity to consent (for example owing to special educational needs) - > What the DSL knows about the images or videos suggests the content depicts sexual acts which are unusual for the young person's developmental stage, or are violent - > The imagery involves sexual acts and any pupil in the images or videos is under 13 - > The DSL has reason to believe a pupil is at immediate risk of harm owing to the sharing of nudes and semi-nudes (for example, the young person is presenting as suicidal or self-harming)
+The incident involves an adult

+There is reason to believe that a young person has been coerced, blackmailed or groomed, or if there are concerns about their capacity to consent (for example owing to special educational needs)

+What the DSL knows about the images or videos suggests the content depicts sexual acts which are not expected for the young person's developmental stage, or are violent

+The imagery involves sexual acts and any pupil in the images or videos is under 13

+The DSL has reason to believe a pupil is at immediate risk of harm owing to the sharing of nudes and seminudes (for example, the young person is presenting as suicidal or self-harming)

-If none of the above apply then the DSL, must still consult with EHASH for advice about whether a harmful sexual behaviour strategy meeting is appropriate.
-DSLs are able to contact YOS for advice and support.
+If none of the above apply, the DSL may wish to make a referral to the weekly HSB triage meeting or consult with EHASH for advice and support.
+All decision making must be recorded within school safeguarding records.